 I started by slicing up seven bananas into slices thin enough so they would dehydrate easily but not so thin they would fall apart.
 Then I squeezed the juice from a bag of lemons and dipped the bananas in it.
 The reason I did this is because the acidic properties of the juice stop the bananas from browning as much.
 This step isn’t required, but without it your banana chips will look pretty gross.
 Don’t worry, it doesn’t affect the taste.

-Once the slices had soaked for about five minutes, I spread them on the dehydrator trays, set the dehydrator to 135°, and turned it on.
+Once the slices had soaked for about ten minutes, I spread them on the dehydrator trays and let the juice drip off of them for a few minutes.
+Then I stacked the trays, set the dehydrator to 135°, and turned it on.
 I figured they would take about 12 hours, so I waited until the 6 hour mark to turn them over.
 This helps them dry more evenly.
-I was a little disappointed that they weren’t quite ready after 12 hours.
 You can tell they’re ready when they’re crispy, or at least very leathery.
-Mine took a few extra hours.
 When they’re done, store them in Mylar Bags.

 Over the next year, I’m going to gradually replace much of my canned fruits and vegetables with dehydrated food, and I encourage all preppers to do the same.
 You don’t want to eat nothing but canned soup and pasta when the SHTF.